digitalocean/k8s-adoption-journey/docs/local-development/using-tilt-for-local-development.md

     !!! note
         This is required for local development as Titl can be ran against a remote Kubernetes cluster and you can accidentaly do unwanted changes to it.

+4. Edit the `deployment.yaml`[file](https://raw.githubusercontent.com/digitalocean/kubernetes-sample-apps/master/game-2048-example/kustomize/resources/deployment.yaml) and change the `image` property to the following:

+    ```code
+    ...
+    image: game-2048
+    ```

+    !!! note
+        This is required so the deployment runs using the local docker image built by Tilt.

-4. From the command line run the following:
+5. From the command line run the following:

     ```shell
     tilt up